DanielReyes03/DanielReyes03/README.md

 Hi 👋 My name is Fredy Reyes
 ============================

-Junior Frontend Developer
+Full Stack Developer
 -------------------------

-Hi, my name is Fredy but most of my friends and family call me Daniel, I am currently a junior frontend developer 👨‍💻.
+Hi, my name is Fredy but most of my friends and family call me Daniel, I am currently a Full Stack developer 👨‍💻.
 Passionate about new technologies and programming languages ​​🤖.

 * 🌍  I'm based in Guatemala City
 * 🖥️  See my portfolio at [Here](https://fredyreyes.com/)